This Year’s Winners!

 The Runner Up

-For eight years running the Standard has been proud to sponsor this award.
-The Wilts & Glos Standard asked its readers to vote for the business or individual that gives the best customer service.
-This could be a shop or solicitor, a bank or pub – anyone who goes the extra mile to meet their customers’ needs.
+The Wilts & Glos Standard asked its readers to vote for the Business or Individual that gives the best customer service.
+This could be a shop or solicitor, a bank or pub.
 In a town that prides itself on friendliness and quality of service in all kinds of business, this was not an easy task!
+The Customer Service award winner offers high quality offices to rent in Cirencester on a business park, providing a co working environment for all types of businesses from new start-ups to larger businesses.
+Nominations mentioned the excellent customer service provided by Jenna and Michelle, who always made them feel welcome and went out of their way to make sure they helped with any issues.

 Contact; Via Cotswold Life